krzy3chu/ARL-project/README.md

 ## About the project

-The core component of the project is a package implementing the reinforcement learning process for drone control.
+The core component of the project is a ROS package implementing the reinforcement learning process for drone control.
 The project also includes a Docker image with a prepared simulation of the Bebop Parrot drone in the Gazebo environment under ROS Melodic.
 Developed package implements a custom OpenAI Gym environment integrated with ROS interfaces for controlling a Bebop Parrot drone in the simulation.
 Project uses the PPO method from the Stable-Baselines3 library to train a drone control model.

 ## Getting Started